Free HSA contribution calculator

-A Health Savings Account is the most tax-advantaged account in the code — money goes in pre-tax, grows tax-free, and comes out tax-free for medical costs.
+For 2026 you can put in $4,400 with self-only coverage or $8,750 with family coverage, plus $1,000 more if you are 55 or older — less anything your employer has already contributed.
+A Health Savings Account is one of the most tax-advantaged accounts in the tax code — money goes in pre-tax, grows tax-free, and comes out tax-free for medical costs.
 This calculator uses the 2026 IRS limits to show how much room you have left after your employer's contribution and what you've already put in, plus the tax you'd save by filling it.
 Everything runs in your browser — nothing is uploaded.

 Assumptions (2026 figures)